peterhinch/micropython-async/v3/as_demos/monitor/README.md

  2. An optional arg defining the maximum number of concurrent instances of the task to be independently monitored (default 1).

-Whenever the code runs, a pin on the Pico will go high, and when the code terminates it will go low.
+Whenever the coroutine runs, a pin on the Pico will go high, and when the code terminates it will go low.
 This enables the behaviour of the system to be viewed on a logic analyser or via console output on the Pico.
 This behavior works whether the code terminates normally, is cancelled or has a timeout.

-In the example above, when `my_coro` starts, the pin defined by `ident==2` (GPIO 4) will go high.
+In the example above, when `my_coro` starts, the pin defined by `ident==2` (GPIO 5) will go high.
 When it ends, the pin will go low.
-If, while it is running, a second instance of `my_coro` is launched, the next pin (GPIO 5) will go high.
+If, while it is running, a second instance of `my_coro` is launched, the next pin (GPIO 6) will go high.
 Pins will go low when the relevant instance terminates, is cancelled, or times out.
 If more instances are started than were specified to the decorator, a warning will be printed on the host.
 All excess instances will be